Ballet Afsaneh

-Ballet Afsaneh (گروه رقص افسانه) is a non-profit cultural organization devoted to the art, dance, music, and poetry of cultural heritage from Iran, Armenia, Turkmenistan, Afghanistan, Mongolia, China, and Uzbekistan.
-Ballet Afsaneh have performed at the British Museum and the San Francisco Asian Art Museum.
+Ballet Afsaneh (گروه رقص افسانه) is a non-profit cultural organization devoted to the art, dance, music, and poetry of cultural heritage from Iran, Armenia, Tajikistan,Turkey, Afghanistan, Mongolia, China, and Uzbekistan.

 About

 Ballet Afsaneh was founded in 1986 by Sharlyn Sawyer in the San Francisco Bay Area.
-The dance troop has primarily consisted of women.
-The company's director Sharlyn Sawyer, a belly dancer, was a pioneer of Central Asian choreography in the late 1980s, and in 1998 choreographed the Balinese inspired piece Keep Her.
-Safe.
-Please!.
-The theme of the Silk Road featured heavily in Sawyer's choreography.
-She conducted field research learning about the music, dance and costumes of various ethnic communities.
+The dance company has primarily consisted of women.
+The company's director Sharlyn Sawyer, is considered a pioneer of Central Asian choreography.
+The theme of the Silk Road features heavily in Sawyer's choreography.
+She conducted field research in Central Asia learning from honored artists about the music, dance and traditional regalia of various ethnic communities.
+Ballet Afsaneh has performed at the British Museum, the San Francisco Asian Art Museum, San Francisco City Hall, and in numerous theatrical and community settings.

-The word "Afsaneh" is a Persian word and means "myth" or "fable".
+The word "Afsaneh" is a Persian word that means "myth", "fable", or "legend".
 The dynamic group presents performances and activities featuring dance, poetry, and music of the Silk Road — the historic trade route that stretched thousands of kilometers across Central Asia from the China Sea in the east to the Mediterranean in the west.

 In 2003, Afsaneh Art and Culture Society launched a translation project.
 The aim of this project is to increase the visibility of the contemporary Iranian literature on the world stage, create a greater opportunity for the literature to be part of the modern conversation and to receive its deserved international recognition.

-In 2005 the organization launched a cultural exchange project with artists in Tajikistan.
+In 2005 the organization was recruited to establish a cultural exchange program with artists in Tajikistan.
 The Tajik Dance Initiative engages Tajik artists, scholars and arts administrators with their international counterparts, creating opportunities for collaborative work, and support for the dance artists and related expressive arts of Tajikistan.